datamicroscopes/release/doc/ncluster.rst

 .. image:: normal-inverse-wishart_files/normal-inverse-wishart_5_0.png

-The dimesnionality of a clustering model is equal to the number of clusters in the model.
+The dimensionality of a clustering model is equal to the number of clusters in the model.
 Bayesian clustering algorithms often rely of the Dirichlet Distribution to encode prior information about these cluster assignments.
 The `Dirichlet distribution <https://en.wikipedia.org/wiki/Dirichlet_distribution>`__ (DD) can be considered a distribution of distributions.
 Each sample from the DD is a `categorial